MeanderingProgrammer/render-markdown.nvim/README.md

   - Block quotes: replace leading `>` with provided icon
   - Tables: replace border characters, does NOT automatically align
   - [Callouts](https://github.com/orgs/community/discussions/16925)
+    - Base set as well as custom ones
   - Custom checkbox states, function similar to `callouts`
   - `LaTeX` blocks: renders formulas if `latex` parser and `pylatexenc` are installed
 - Disable rendering when file is larger than provided value